Ctrl-U: Robust Conditional Image Generation via Uncertainty-aware Reward Modeling: Related Works

 \section{Related Works}

-\textbf{Conditional Generation.} Recently, diffusion probabilistic models~\citep{ho2020denoising,songdenoising} have become an important cornerstone in general image generation.
-As the quality of generated images improves, a critical challenge remains, \ie, achieving precise control over these generative models to adequately meet the intricate and varied demands of real-world applications.
-Motivated by the development of guidance mechanism~\citep{song2021scorebased,ho2022classifier}, T2I diffusion models such as GLIDE~\citep{nichol2021glide}, Imagen~\citep{saharia2022photorealistic}, DALL·E 2~\citep{ramesh2022hierarchical} excel at modeling fine-grained structures and texture details.
+\textbf{Conditional Generation.} Recently, diffusion probabilistic models~\citep{ho2020denoising,song2020denoising} have become an important cornerstone in general image generation.
+As the quality of generated images improves, a critical challenge remains, \ie, achieving precise control over these generative models to meet the intricate and varied demands of real-world applications adequately.
+Motivated by the development of guidance mechanism~\citep{song2020score,ho2022classifier}, T2I diffusion models such as GLIDE~\citep{nichol2021glide}, Imagen~\citep{saharia2022photorealistic}, DALL·E 2~\citep{ramesh2022hierarchical} excel at modeling fine-grained structures and texture details.
 To facilitate the training of diffusion models on limited resources, Latent Diffusion Model (LDM)~\citep{rombach2022high} maps the diffusion process from pixel space to the latent space.
-Building upon the foundation of LDM framework, Stable Diffusion (SD) exhibits exceptional capabilities in T2I generation.
+Building upon the foundation of LDM framework, Stable Diffusion (SD) exhibits exceptional capabilities in T2I generation, gaining widespread usage within the community due to its open-source models.
 Despite the astonishing capabilities of T2I diffusion models, language, with its sparse and high-level semantic nature, is unsuitable for processing intricate and low-level control images, \eg, depth maps.
 To achieve conditional control in T2I diffusion models, researchers are exploring the integration of various control signals with text descriptions.
 ControlNet~\citep{zhang2023adding} integrates image-based conditions by incorporating an additional encoder copy into frozen T2I diffusion models via zero convolutions.
+This additional module links to the original UNet layers facilitates the integration of conditional inputs and prevent degradation in performance.
 Similarly, GLIGEN~\citep{li2023gligen} and T2I-Adapter~\citep{mou2024t2i} propose utilizing independent adapters (or extra modules) to synchronize internal knowledge within T2I models with external conditions.
-Furthermore, Cocktail~\citep{hu2023cocktail} integrates multi-modal control information within a single diffusion model to yield more high-quality outputs.
+Furthermore, Cocktail~\citep{hu2023cocktail} integrates multi-modal control information to yield more high-quality outputs.
 With the rapid development of large language models, some recent works have explored prompt engineering for regulated generation.
 For instance, ReCo~\citep{zhang2023controllable} specifies text descriptions of different regions to model the fine-grained structure and aesthetic features.
-Taking one step further, Control-GPT~\citep{zhang2023controllable} applies GPT-4~\citep{openai2023gpt} as the sketch generator to incorporate control signals.
+Control-GPT~\citep{zhang2023controllable} applies GPT-4~\citep{achiam2023gpt} as the sketch generator to incorporate control signals.
 However, one drawback is that their generated images usually deviate from input conditions.
-In this work, we take a closer look at denoised results and explicitly introduce the uncertainty to adaptively impose consistency constraints.
+In this work, we take a closer look at denoised results and explicitly introduce the uncertainty to impose consistency constraints adaptively.